Marie-France Perrier, MHSc, PhD

 Nalia Juarez-Gurgel, DDS, MSc, PhD

-Nalia previously obtained a Doctorate in Dental Surgery (DDS) from the State University of Campinas, Brazil.
+Before her PhD studies, Nalia had obtained a Doctorate in Dental Surgery (DDS) from the State University of Campinas, Brazil.
 She later completed a Master of Science in dental prosthetics at the São Leopoldo Mandic Faculty of Dentistry in Campinas, Brazil.
-Nalia has a certificate of Residency in Dental Implants from the Brazilian Dental Association, and has been practicing dentistry and treating the oral health of adults and persons with disabilities since 2002.
+Nalia received a certificate of Residency in Dental Implants from the Brazilian Dental Association, and has been practicing dentistry and treating the oral health of adults and persons with disabilities since 2002.
+Nalia completed her PhD studies in the School of Rehabilitation Sciences at the University of Ottawa in 2023.
+Her research interests involved understanding associations between oral health and stroke recovery and developing evidence-based interprofessional interventions for oral health in stroke patients.
+Nalia’s PhD committee included members with expertise in physiatry, dentistry, speech-language pathology, and occupational therapy.

 Kannika has contributed to multiple laboratory research projects and served as co-author on multiple publications.
-She has received training in various neuroimaging software applications, such as SPM12, FSL, and MRIcron, and has been a great asset to a range of research initiatives.
+She received training in various neuroimaging software applications, such as SPM12, FSL, and MRIcron, and was always a great asset to a range of research initiatives.
+After completing her master’s degree, she first worked as a research assistant and coordinator at the University Health Network’s Krembil Research Institute Krembil Research Institute.
+Subsequently, she took a clinical research assistant II position in the Aging Innovation In Perioperative Medicine & Surgery (AIMS) AIMS Research Program Research Group at the Ottawa Hospital Research Institute.

 Dr. Mona Ebrahimipour, PhD

 Mona was welcomed to the lab in June 2017 as invited researcher from the University of Social Welfare and Rehabilitation Sciences, Iran, where she held a tenure-track position as assistant professor.
 She also had extensive clinical experience as a speech-language pathologist in both pediatric and adult settings.
 Her main research interests involve speech, language, and cognitive-communication in adults.
 She also has expertise in child speech and language functions and the development of cross-linguistic assessment tools.
 During Mona’s term as a lab associate, we sought to merge our interests and expertise.
-The primary project that came to fruition involved inquiry into pediatric feeding and communication development.
-We subsequently published an initial article (see publications) in the area.
-Mona continues to collaborate on publications in the lab, while she remains in Ottawa working as a speech-language pathologist at Elisabeth Bruyère Hospital.
+The primary project that came to fruition involved a scoping review protocol for pediatric feeding and communication development.
+Mona received her certification with the College of Audiologists and Speech-Language Pathologists of Ontario shortly after her invited research term ended.
+She remained in Ottawa working as a speech-language pathologist at Elisabeth Bruyère Hospital Allied Health at Bruyère Hospital.